BloomBooks/bloom-player/README-advanced.md

     `pnpm unlink`

-Note that think unlinks all links that have been made.
+Note that this unlinks all links that have been made.
 If you are testing multiple local package builds, then try this command instead:

     `pnpm unlink --filter bloom-player`